temporaerhaus/ttn-ulm-pcb/README.md

 Welcome to the TTN Ulm Münsterplatine repository.
 Our local TTN-community was under the impression that there is a tremendous need for a cheap and easy to use LoRaWan All-in-one kit, and so we created one.
 The work is build around the ready-made arduino Pro Mini which can be bought from various sources for under 3 EUR per piece and the RFM96W LoRa tranceiver for communication.

+After the board has been designed by the members of the community, we were sponsored by Initiative Ulm Digital that funded our initial production.
+Minsternode has then been prominently featured in many events, including the yearly conference of Initiave Ulm Digital and the event "Ulm Macht Zukunft".

 # 2nd major version